jyotika30/hrsfgdfz/README.md

 3. **Open the Website**
    - Open the `index.html` file in your preferred web browser to start using this website.

-4. **Contribute**
-   - Contribute to the project by making improvements, adding features, or fixing issues.
-   - Create a pull request to propose changes and collaborate with others.
-** Project made by team Tech Duo - Aarushi Singh and Jyotika Jaichand
+##  Project made by team Tech Duo - Aarushi Singh and Jyotika Jaichand